Community Engagement Exchange

 • The CEE network includes more than 430 alumni from 92 countries.

 • 87% of CEE-eligible countries participate in China’s Belt and Road Initiative (BRI).
-At the same time, 95% of Fellows reported that CEE improved their view of the United States, its people, and its institutions, reinforcing America’s role as a trusted partner and alternative to authoritarian influence.
+At the same time, 95% of participants reported that CEE improved their view of the United States, its people, and its institutions, reinforcing America’s role as a trusted partner and alternative to authoritarian influence.

-• 88% of Fellows applied skills learned through CEE in their home communities, and 95% reported increased confidence in their ability to contribute to local problem-solving and community leadership following their experience in the United States.
+• 88% of participants applied skills learned through CEE in their home communities, and 95% reported increased confidence in their ability to contribute to local problem-solving and community leadership following their experience in the United States.

 Partners